marianol/FreshDeliveryDemo/README.md

 ##Description
 The sample is designed to showcase the features of the Jasper Visualize.js framework to embed BI in web applications.
-Ibe used with a set of reports that are included in this sample that depend on the Foodmart Sample dataset that is provided in the standard trial instalation of JasperServer Professional 6.1.
+It's used with a set of reports that are included in this sample that depend on the Foodmart Sample dataset that is provided in the standard trial installation of JasperServer Professional 6.1.

-Essentially contains a demo site (Fresh Delivery) a set of reports integrated within.
+This is essentially a demo site (Fresh Delivery) with a set of reports integrated within.
 It runs form a WebServer since it only uses HTML and Javascript so there is no specific requirements for the webserver.

 ##Install the Sample
 ###Requirements / Dependencies